Broken toe

 - Infection.
 If the skin is cut near the injured toe, the risk of getting an infection in the bone increases.

 - Osteoarthritis.
-This wear-and-tear type of arthritis is more likely to occur when the break affects one of the toe joints.
+This wear-and-tear type of arthritis is more likely to occur when the fracture affects one of the toe joints.

 Diagnosis

-During the physical exam, health care providers typically check for tender areas in the toe.
-The provider also will check the skin around the injury to make sure it's not cut and that the toe is still getting blood flow and nerve signals.
+During the physical exam, a healthcare professional typically checks for tender areas in the toe.
+They also check the skin around the injury to make sure it's not cut and that the toe is still getting blood flow and nerve signals.

 Treatment